This is the tentative Table of Contents for the book I hope this site will one day become:

 Why Do We Blame Victims?

-This chapter summarizes the history of research into the just world fallacy.
+So, this chapter summarizes the history of research into the just world fallacy to help explain why we blame victims.

 What I struggle with for this first chapter is to what degree I just want to introduce the topic and to what extent I want to get into the literature.
 The longer I work on this the more I think I want this to be philosophy, not pop psychology (as I originally intended) because I am just not a pop psychology writer.